 The functional currency of the Company's subsidiary in Germany is the Euro.
 Foreign currency transaction gains and losses are recorded in the consolidated statement of operations.
-Net foreign exchange losses of \$2 and \$27 were recorded in other expense for the years ended December 31, 2015 and 2014, respectively.
-There were no foreign exchange gains or losses for the year ended December 31, 2013.
+Net foreign exchange gains (losses) of \$10, \$(2) and \$(27) were recorded in other income for the years ended December 31, 2016, 2015 and 2014, respectively.